PromitSarker/Offensive-Language-Classification/README.md

 #### Training:

-- Early stopping for avoiding overfitting.
+- Early stopping to avoid overfitting.

 - Training with TPU support if available.